Updated October 2019

 Box 24 – Total EI Insurable Earnings

-Box 24 will be the amount in Box 14 less any non-EI Insurable taxable benefits.
+Box 24 will be the amount in Box 14 up to the maximum EI allowable earnings in the year ($53,100 for 2019) and less any non-EI insurable taxable benefits.

 Examples of Insurable and Pensionable Earnings

 - Pay in Lieu of Notice

 - Shift Premium